sobamchan/sobamchan.github.io/about.md

 - Nov.
 2018 - Dec.
 2018, Research Internship
   - The University of Campinas, Faculty of Electrical and Computer Engineering
   - Advisor: Prof. Dr. Eric Rohmer
-  - founded by A National University of Electro-Communications
+  - funded by A National University of Electro-Communications
 - Apr.
 2018 - Present, BuildIt, data scientist
 - Sep.
 2019, University of Mannheim, research visiting
   - Advisor: Dr. Goran Glavaš
-  - founded by A National University of Electro-Communications
+  - funded by A National University of Electro-Communications

 ## Project